Homes for wellbeing

 Older people’s housing, care and support needs in Greater Cambridge 2017-2036

 The project led to the development of a new tool to help local authorities across England assess the need for older people’s housing in their area.
-This tool (HOPSR) is available to download.
+The HOPSR tool is available to download.
 It provides each local authority with recommendations about the number of age-exclusive homes, specialist homes and care beds required in their area in future years.
 It also enables users to test different scenarios and plan on the basis of certain population sizes.

 The recommendations are intended to stimulate discussion at a local level about how best to meet the requirements of an ageing population.
 The research shows that the future needs of older people can be met in different ways, and that local authorities and their partners should try to understand the relationship between different services and forms of accommodation to define local priorities and strategies for action.